SSaoulis/YOLOv7Detector/README.md

 ```

 where `bbox` is a list of `[x1, y1, x2, y2]` coordinates of the bounding box.
-With view_img=True, the image with bounding boxes will be displayed as such:
+With `view_img=True`, the image with bounding boxes will be displayed as such:

 ![image](test_images/test_4_result.jpg)